jorge-camarena/ctd-prework-assignment/README.md

 # Code The Dream PreWork Assignment

 Here is my submission for the CTD prework assigment.
-I Chose to create a webpage using Spotify's API to display the top 5 albums and the top 5 playlists of the day.
+I chose to create a webpage using Spotify's API to display the top 5 albums and the top 5 playlists of the day.

 ### Features